 Victoza is a medication that was actually designed to treat type II diabetes.

-It falls into the class of medications known as the GLP-1 agonists.
+It falls into the class of medications known as GLP-1 agonists (1).

 These medications sit on the glucagon receptor and influence their effects through this mechanism.

-While Victoza was primarily designed to treat type II diabetes it has some very special benefits to those suffering from obesity and can actually be used as a weight loss medication.
+While Victoza was primarily designed to treat type II diabetes it has some very special benefits for those suffering from obesity and can actually be used as a weight loss medication.

-This benefit is primarily mediated through its influence on insulin, glucagon and leptin.
+This benefit is primarily mediated through its influence on insulin, glucagon, and leptin (2).

-In some studies Victoza has been shown to alter leptin resistance and leptin signaling.
+In some studies, Victoza has been shown to alter leptin resistance and leptin signaling (3).

 Leptin, together with insulin, probably accounts for a large majority of weight gain among individuals so targeting these two hormone imbalances may be the reason that Victoza is so helpful in treating weight loss.